Sonia-96/MyStudyNotes/Network & Security/Network.md

 ### rdt4.0: pipeling

 The stop-and-wait protocol is too inefficient -- it will spend too much time in waiting for ACKs.
-Now, to solve this problem, the sender is allowed to send multiple packeted without waiting for ACKs.
+Now, to solve this problem, the sender is allowed to send multiple packets without waiting for ACKs.
 This technique is called **pipeling**.
 Pipeling has the following consequences for the RDT protocols:

 - The range of sequence numbers must be increased, since each in-flight (in-transit) packet must have a unique sequence number.
 - The sender and the receiver need to buffer more than one packet (ACKed packets, sent but un-ACKed packets, unsent packets)